Aliases for HIST1H4G Gene

 External Ids for HIST1H4G Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
-This gene is intronless and encodes a member of the histone H4 family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H4 family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
-This gene is found in the large histone gene cluster on chromosome 6. [provided by RefSeq, Jul 2008]
+This gene is found in the large histone gene cluster on chromosome 6. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H4G Gene

 HIST1H4G (Histone Cluster 1, H4g) is a Protein Coding gene.
-Diseases associated with HIST1H4G include hiv-1.
 Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Assembly of RNA Polymerase-II Initiation Complex.
 GO annotations related to this gene include protein heterodimerization activity.

 UniProtKB/Swiss-Prot for HIST1H4G Gene